arijit-dasgupta/red_green_experimental_site/README.md

 Step 2: Install Node.js and npm (if not already installed)

+My `npm` version is `10.9.0` and Node.js version is `v23.3.0`.
+To be safe, please install these versions

 **For Windows:**
 - Download and install Node.js from https://nodejs.org/
 - This will automatically include npm